A Method to Assess and Argue for Practical Significance in Software Engineering: Introduction

 In summary, the contributions of this paper are:

 \begin{itemize} \item An approach that connects statistical inference and practical significance to frame empirical findings in a way that supports practitioners in making decisions. \item A case study of applying cumulative prospect theory in ESE. \item A reanalyses of previously published data~\cite{AfzalGITAB2015et}, which revisits the original findings and extends them to a context of practical significance.
-Our empirical evaluation is reproducible and available online~\footnote{\url{https://github.com/torkar/docker-b3}}. \end{itemize}
+Our analysis is reproducible and available online~\footnote{\url{https://github.com/torkar/docker-b3}}. \end{itemize}

 This paper is structured as follows.
 Section~\ref{sec:background} presents the background for both Bayesian analysis and CPT\@, so as to introduce readers to the essential terminology and steps of both techniques.
 We present our analysis in Section~\ref{sec:experiment_bda}, followed by the application of CPT in Section~\ref{sec:experiment_cpt}.
-The results from the evaluation of our approach with practitioners are presented in Section~\ref{sec:validation}.
-Sections~\ref{sec:threats} and~\ref{sec:conclusion} discuss validity threats and conclude.
+The results from the validation of our approach with practitioners are presented in Section~\ref{sec:validation}.
+In Section~\ref{sec:discussion} we discuss the implications of our work, while in Sections~\ref{sec:threats} and~\ref{sec:conclusion} we present threats to validity and conclude the paper.